libp2p/go-libp2p-resource-manager/README.md

 constrains connections and streams and limits the blast radius of resource consumption by a single remote peer.

+This ensures that no single peer can use more resources than allowed by the peer limits.
+Every peer has a default limit, but the programmer may raise (or lower) limits for specific peers.

 ### Connection Scopes

 The connection scope is delimited to the duration of a connection and